What is a Career Goal?

 2. Share the plan

 Another perk of writing down career goals is that it makes it easy to share them with friends, colleagues, or even a manager.
 When an individual discloses their short and long-term career goals to other people, they feel more challenged to follow them through to the end.

 3. Visualize success

 One thing that high achievers do is to visualize their success.
 Sports psychologists often ask their top athletes to envision themselves crossing that finish line or kicking the field goal.
 It’s the same concept with career goals.
 One should think about all the steps they need to reach their goal and plan for the setbacks that they may encounter.

 The Bottom Line

 A career goal is all about setting short-term and long-term objectives related to one’s career path.
 Setting career goals is important, as it helps propel individuals to accomplish them.
 This is particularly so when the person shares their plans with a third party.

-Thank you for reading CFI’s explanation of career goal.
-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
+Thank you for reading CFI’s guide to Career Goal.
 To keep learning and advancing your career, the following resources will be helpful: